PaNOSC-ViNYL/ase/doc/ase/gui/tools.rst

 M		 all magnetic moments
 R		 all atomic positions
-S		 boolean array of the entire selection del S		 deletes current selection sa,cf		 toggles the selected-atoms-only or the
+S		 boolean array of the entire selection
+D		 boolean array of dynamic atoms (False = atom is fixed) del S		 deletes current selection sa,cf		 toggles the selected-atoms-only or the
 		 current-frame-only buttons